 In his essay “The Servant as Leader”—a piece which launched the entire field of Servant Leadership studies—Robert Greenleaf tells of a two-day, off-the-record seminar attended by twelve ministers and theologians, and twelve psychiatrists of all faiths.
 The theme: healing.

-This was certainly true for my family when, to honor the life of my youngest son Bryan, my oldest son Rick and his wife Desiree founded Emmanuel House after Bryan died shortly after his 21st birthday.
+This was certainly true for my family when, to honor the life of my youngest son Bryan, my oldest son Rick and his wife Desiree founded Emmanuel House after Bryan died in 2006, shortly after his 21st birthday. *

 CBS 2 Investigators took up the cause, as reported in the VIDEO below.
 Now you see many, many trucks—not all yet—with those under-ride side barriers, and Lois and others whose loved ones had suffered similar tragedies played a significant part in putting them there.